tyler-technologies-oss/forge-design-system/blog/2025-05-20-consolidated-tyler-icons-library/index.md

 icon where there were multiple icons with the same name.
 The changes are very minimal, and you likely won't even notice.
 We tried to choose the most commonly used icon, but if you find an icon that you think should be updated, please let us know!

-You can view the full list of icons that have changed [here](https://www.figma.com/design/2EaaEb2SPlhtYXUHOkM0P3/branch/N4WQhSTCOkrku5Eaq8hgPj/Forge-Icons-v1.18.1?node-id=4865-18&p=f&t=uAR8ks9nzEH3qu3C-0).
+You can view the full list of icons that have changed [here](https://www.figma.com/design/pnXaylvjo7RwaMDEKVueMM/Forge-Icons-v2.x?node-id=2048-51).
 :::

 ## What happens if I don't update?

 If you don't update your code to use the new consolidated icon set, everything will continue to work as it did before.
-However, we recommend that you update your code over time to take advantage of any new icons we add in the future, and to ensure that you don't end up loading multiple versions of the Tyler Icons library in your project.
+However, we recommend that you update your code if possible to take advantage of any new icons we add in the future, and to ensure that you don't end up loading multiple versions of the Tyler Icons library in your project.